Terms to Know

 The time period after separation from school and before student loan repayment begins is the grace period.
 The length of a grace period is dependent upon loan type.
-Stafford Loans have a six-month grace; Perkins Loans, nine.
-Private/alternative loan grace periods vary; check with your lender for more information.
+Check with your lender for more information.

 The amount charged to the borrower of a loan for the privilege of using the lender’s money is the interest.
 It is usually calculated as a percentage of the principal balance of the loan.
 The percentage rate may be fixed for the life of the loan or it may be variable, depending on the terms of the loan.